The $\beta$-Delaunay tessellation I: Description of the model and geometry of typical cells: Weighted typical cells in - and -Delaunay tessellations

 \begin{remark} Let us point out that in the limiting case $\beta\to -1$ the beta distribution with density $c_{d-1,\beta}(1-\|x\|^2)^{\beta}{\bf 1}_{\BB^{d-1}}(x)$ weakly converges to the uniform distribution on the unit sphere $\SS^{d-2}$, denoted by $\sigma_{d-2}$.
 Thus, $\PP_{\beta,\nu}$ for fixed $\nu\ge-1$ and $\gamma>0$ weakly converges to a probability measure $\PP_{-1,\nu}$ with

 where

-This coincides with the formula for the distribution of the $\nu$-weighted typical cell of Poisson-Delaunay tessellation in $\RR^{d-1}$ corresponding to the intensity $\gamma\omega_d^{-1}$ of underlying Poisson point process, see \cite[Theorem 2.3]{GusakovaThaele} for general $\nu$ and \cite[Theorem 10.4.4]{SW} for the case $\nu=0$.
-In part II of this series of papers we will in detail consider the weak limit of the tessellation $\cD_\beta$, as $\beta\to -1$, and prove that it coincides with the Poisson-Delaunay tessellation on $\RR^{d-1}$. \end{remark}
+This coincides with the formula for the distribution of the $\nu$-weighted typical cell of Poisson-Delaunay tessellation in $\RR^{d-1}$ corresponding to the intensity $2\gamma\omega_d^{-1}$ of underlying Poisson point process, see \cite[Theorem 2.3]{GusakovaThaele} for general $\nu$ {and \cite{Mo89} or \cite[Proposition 4.3.1]{Mo94} for the case $\nu=0$.} \end{remark}

+\begin{remark} It should be mentioned that in case of the classical Poisson-Delaunay and Poisson-Voronoi tessellation many more results regarding the distribution of typical cells and faces are available.
+For example, in \cite[Lemma 1]{MM95} a precise measure theoretical description of the Palm distribution of the original Poisson point process with respect to the vertex process of the Poisson-Voronoi tessellation was given.
+It characterises the distribution of the Poisson-Delaunay tessellation around its typical cell.
+A further generalization, providing an explicit description of the Palm distribution of the Poisson-Voronoi tessellation around a uniform random point on the typical $k$-face, was obtained in \cite{BG07}.